2006 Roger Federer tennis season: Clay court season

 Rafael Nadal and Roger Federer compete at the 2006 French Open.

 Federer started the clay-court season by reaching the final of the ATP Masters Series event at Monte Carlo.
-He opened the tournament with a scare needing three sets to defeat an 18-year-old Novak Djokovic; this was the first match between the two rivals, who have played in 50 matches as of August 2021.
+He opened the tournament with a scare needing three sets to defeat an 18-year-old Novak Djokovic; this was the first match between the two rivals, who played in 50 matches overall.
 After reaching the final he lost in four sets to Nadal 2–6, 7–6^{(7–2)}, 3–6, 6–7^{(5–7)}.

 In Italy Federer had a difficult road to the finals of Rome defeating Nicolás Almagro 6–3, 6–7^{(2–7)}, 7–5 in the quarters and David Nalbandian 6–3, 3–6, 7–6^{(7–5)} in the semifinals.
 His encounter with Rafael Nadal in the finals saw Federer losing 7–6^{(7–0)}, 6–7^{(5–7)}, 4–6, 6–2, 6–7^{(5–7)} in a five-set, five-hour and five-minute match that culminated in a decisive 7-5 tiebreak.
 Federer had held two championship points at 6–5 in the fifth set.
 Because of the physicality and grueling nature of the match, both players skipped the Hamburg Masters the following week.

 Federer only dropped two sets en route to the first French Open final of his career.
 He met the reigning champion Rafael Nadal in the final.
 Federer had gone undefeated in 2006 except against Nadal, compiling a 44–3 record heading into the finals.
 He got off to a fast start winning the first set decisively 6–1.
 But the relentless nature of Nadal's play, constantly hitting high bouncing shots to Federer's one-handed backhand, proved a devastating formula.
 Federer eventually lost the match in a fourth-set tiebreaker 6–1, 1–6, 4–6, 6–7^{(4–7)}.
 This ended the many predictions of Federer winning the calendar year Grand Slam in 2006.
 Although the French Open title eluded him, Federer became one of only two active players who had reached the finals of all four Grand Slam singles tournaments, the other being Andre Agassi.

 Federer won his fourth consecutive Wimbledon Championship title in 2006.